meanie/angular-modal/README.md

   }, true);

-  //Promise for opened gets resolved when the modal has loaded and opened successfully modalInstance.opened
+  //Promise for opened gets resolved when the modal has loaded and opened successfully modalInstance
+    .opened
     .then(() => {
       //modal is open and fully loaded, including resolved dependencies });

-  //When closed with a result, the result promise is resolved with a result
-  //When dismissed, the result promise is resolved with a dismissal reason modalInstance.result
+  //When dismissed, the closed promise is resolved with a dismissal reason modalInstance
+    .closed
-    .then((result, reason) => {
+    .then(reason => {
-      if (reason) {
-        //modal was dismissed for given reason
+      //modal was closed due to given reason
-      }
+    });

+  //When closed with a result, the result promise is resolved with the result modalInstance
+    .result
-      else {
+    .then(result => {
       //modal was closed with given result
-      }
     });

-  //Close the modal with a given result modalInstance
+  //Resolve the modal with a given result modalInstance
-    .close(result)
+    .resolve(result)
     .then(result => {
       //modal was closed with given result
     })